Enielen/files-and-folders/book/part1/part1.md

 ### 1d.
 Your turn to process!

-This section discussed many reasons to expand your knowledge of file naming and folder organization.
-The next parts of this module aim to provide tools and guidelines which will be immediately applicable to your bachelor’s coursework. {cite}`adk2022`
+This section discussed many reasons to expand your knowledge of file naming and folder organisation.
+The next parts of this module aim to provide tools and guidelines which will be immediately applicable to your bachelor’s coursework.

 Before proceeding, please reflect on which of the reasons discussed is most important for you and why: